Human capital, unlike physical capital, is intangible.

 Human Development Report (HDR) is published by UNDP.
 HDI takes into account three indicators vis, long healthy life, access to knowledge, access to a decent standard of living.

 HDR 2016 has opined that India’s economic progress since 1991 has not been translated to human investment, resulting in a lost decade for India.
-Universalizing health and education could have pulled population out of poverty trap.
+Universalizing health and education could have pulled the population out of the poverty trap.
 There is a need to ask the question: who had benefited from the development and why only them?

 Human Development Index 2018

 India climbed one spot to 130 out of 189 countries.
 India’s HDI value for 2017 is 0.640, and thus India is in the medium human development category.

 Between 1990 and 2017, India’s HDI value increased from 0.427 to 0.640, an increase of nearly 50 percent.
 Within South Asia, India’s HDI value is above the average of 0.638 for the region, with Bangladesh and Pakistan, countries with similar population size, being ranked 136 and 150 respectively.

 Between 1990 and 2017, India’s life expectancy at birth increased by nearly 11 years, with more significant gains in expected years of schooling.

 Today’s Indian school-age children can expect to stay in school for 4.7 years longer than in 1990.